NaverCloudPlatform/terraform-provider-ncloud/docs/resources/mongodb.md

 ## Import

-MongoDb Instance can be imported using the id(service_name), e.g.,
+MongoDB Instance can be imported using the id(service_name), e.g.,

 ```
 $ terraform import ncloud_mongodb.mongodb id